ctnava/rxtechnotes/ref/common_iv_solutions.md

 # Common IV Solutions

+Intravenous (IV) fluids are a cornerstone of hospital and emergency medicine.
+They restore or maintain fluid balance, deliver electrolytes, and serve as vehicles for medications.
+Choosing the correct solution requires an understanding of each fluid’s composition, tonicity, and clinical effects.
+Using the wrong solution can worsen underlying conditions such as heart failure, renal disease, liver dysfunction, diabetes, or increased intracranial pressure.

+This reference summarizes the most common IV solutions, their key components, typical uses, and critical cautions for safe clinical practice.

+## Quick Reference Chart

 | IV Solution | Composition | Tonicity | Clinical Uses & Indications | Special Considerations |
 |---|---|---|---|---|
 | **Sterile Water for Injection (SW/SWFI)** | Pure water, no electrolytes | Hypotonic (extremely) | Diluent for reconstitution of medications; irrigation; wound flushing | ❗ **Never infuse alone** → causes hemolysis.
 Only for dilution or irrigation. |